eserie/wax-ml/docs/notebooks/02_Synchronize_data_streams.md

 page](https://en.wikipedia.org/wiki/Einstein_synchronisation) for more details.

 In WAX-ML we strive to follow their recommendations and implement a synchronization mechanism between different data streams.
-Using the terminology of Henri Poincaré (see link above) we introduce the notion of "local time" to unravel the main stream in which the user wants to work in.
-We call the others "secondary streams».
+Using the terminology of Henri Poincaré (see link above) we introduce the notion of "local time" to unravel the main stream in which the user wants to apply transformations.
+We call the other streams "secondary streams".
 They can work at different frequencies, lower or higher.
 The data from these secondary streams will be represented in the "local time" either with the use of a forward filling mechanism for lower frequencies or a buffering mechanism for higher frequencies.

-We implement a "data tracing" mechanism to optimize access to out-of-sync data streams.
+We implement a "data tracing" mechanism to optimize access to out-of-sync streams.
-This mechanism works on in-memory data streams.
-We perform a first pass on the data, without actually reading accessing to them, in order to identify indices necessary to later acces to it.
-Doing so we strives to be vigilant to not let any "future" information pass through and thus guaranty a data processing that respects causality.
+This mechanism works on in-memory data.
+We perform a first pass on the data, without actually accessing to it, with the goal to determine the indices necessary to later acces to the data.
+Doing so we are vigilant to not let any "future" information pass through and thus guaranty a data processing that respects causality.

 The buffering mechanism used in the case of higher frequencies, works with a fixed